kath-a-rine/reading-notes/201/class-06.md

 a variable assigned to an object contains a reference to the variable.

 Primite values are *immutable* (cannot be changed) and object references are *mutable*

+## Things I want to know more about

+* practice in the DOM tree